An

 Museum of American History - Smithsonian Institution

-said that the "belief in witchcraft were long since past,"
+that the days of the "belief in witchcraft were long since

-sorcery and magic could still be referenced in the early reporting
+past," yet the language of sorcery and magic could still be

-of the public demonstrations of Edison's new phonograph and readers
+used in the reporting of the early public demonstrations of Edison's

-to a "new wonder called the phonograph." wrote
+of victims" listening to a "new wonder called the phonograph."

 "the telephone,